Muscle Strength and Aging: “Review Trivita’s Myohealth Essential Amino Acids”

 can improve the stimulation of muscle protein synthesis while boosting the development of muscle.

 Branched-chain amino acids are believed to improve and enhance the recovery of muscles following sports or intense exercise.
 If you have done intense workouts, you must have experienced delayed onset muscle soreness (DOMS).
-This is a condition encountered by massive muscle builders in 24 to 48 hours following the strenuous workout done.
+This is a condition encountered by massive muscle builders in 24 to 48 hours following the strenuous workout.
 This problem can inhibit performance, especially when it’s severe.

 Published studies have demonstrated that BCAA supplementation is a fundamental tool for increasing muscle recovery and reducing DOMS following strenuous strength-training activity.
 On top of that, research has indicated that BCAA supplementation enhances endurance in athletes as it reduces muscle damage.